Back to Rare Guns.

 - Tony Soprano receives a customized AR-10 for his birthday in The Sopranos.
 Strangely, in some episodes, the rifle appears to be an AR-15 with a large magazine, while in other episodes, it's an actual AR-10.

-Despite this, it tends to be depicted in WWII video games as a supergun, able to fire accurately in semiauto (which it was) while still being effective when firing bursts (which it was not).note The weapon was to be an universal gun, merging the capabilities of machine gun, SMG, and precision rifle (it was to be fitted with a bipod, scope, a spike bayonet, and a grenade adapter, a true IKEA Weapon).
-The designers working on the project even came to joke that their superiors in High Command demanded "eine eierlegende Wollmichsau" (an egg-laying woolly dairy pig), and the Heer (Army) flatly refused to participate in the development, declaring that a gun meeting the Luftwaffe's specifications could be found only in Utopia.
+The weapon was to be an universal gun, merging the capabilities of machine gun, SMG, and precision rifle.
+It was to be fitted with a bipod, scope, a spike bayonet, and a grenade adapter, a true IKEA Weapon.
+The WWII designers working on the project even came to joke that their superiors in High Command demanded "eine eierlegende Wollmichsau" (an egg-laying woolly dairy pig), and the Heer (Army) flatly refused to participate in the development, declaring that a gun meeting the Luftwaffe's specifications could be found only in Utopia.

 In 2011, Smith Manufacturing Group (a small gunsmithing operation in Texas) began producing a semi-auto FG 42 reproduction for civilian sales.
-While they spent more than twice as long developing their clone as the Germans spent developing the original, resulting in a more reliable weapon than what the Fallschirmjäger actually carried, this new version is every bit as rare (if not moreso) on account being made by a small company and selling for a whopping $5,000.
+While they spent more than twice as long developing their clone as the Germans spent developing the original, resulting in a more reliable weapon than what the Fallschirmjäger actually carried, this new version is every bit as rare (if not more so) on account being made by a small company and selling for a whopping $5,000.
+An unrelated German company has started to offer it's own semi-auto version of the FG 42, including a variants with modern modular attachment systems.

 Anime and Manga